StathopoulosLab/find_spots/README.md

 1. conda install -c conda-forge git-lfs
 2. git lfs install
 3. git pull

-Runtime on local machine: Likely will crash, not recommended.
-Might take overnight if you have a strong machine.
+Runtime 32 cores machine using 4 cores with an AMD implementation of Intel instruction run time is 21 minutes 25 seconds.

-Runtime on HPC or multiple cores machine: 4 cores 21 minutes 25 seconds.
+Runtime on 12 cores machine using 3 cores with an Apple Silicon M4, 24 GB memory run time is <30 minutes.

 # Usage/ Demo